 I recently read an article with a tag line, “what the church can learn from Fallon.”
 (I think I’ve said this before, but I LOVE Jimmy Fallon.
 I constantly tell Stuart that I want to be Jimmy’s BFF.
 I’m also secretly jealous of his bestie friendship with Drew Barrymore, who I also love, and wish we could all just be friends and hang out.)
-Anyway…the article was about how in the past, much of late night entertainment has been full of cynicism, criticism and bitterness.

 There’s been a lot of controversial hot topics in the media recently.
 A lot of differing opinions, and most of these topics have taken social media by storm.

 There have been a few times I’ve wanted to sit down and type out my frustration, my disappointment, my anger and post it on my blog for the world to see.
-Maybe if more people read the truth, saw how their wrongs were affecting others (and themselves!), maybe then their eyes would be opened and they’d miraculously change their minds!!
+Maybe if more people read the truth, saw how their wrongs were affecting others (and themselves!),

 When I was in 6th grade, my parents separated.
 More specifically, my parents came to the decision that my dad would move out.
 It was heartbreaking for me.
 You see, I was a total daddy’s girl.
 When I was younger, one of my favorite parts of the day was when the door leading inside from the garage would open, and I’d hear my dad walk through the hallway, his loafers clicking on the hardwood.